-As the World Federation of the Deaf advocates in its mission, every deaf child has its rights to Sign Language.
-Some people may think signing may be hindrance to the speech development; this is actually not true.
-Still, whatever it takes a deaf children to excel, I need to emphasise that language is essential in early acquisition, let it be signing, speaking or other approaches used.
+As the World Federation of the Deaf advocates in its mission, every deaf child has the right to Sign Language.
+Some people may think signing may be a hindrance to speech development; this is actually not true.
+Still, whatever it takes deaf children to excel, I need to emphasise that language is essential in the early acquisition, let it be signing, speaking or other approaches used.
 At this moment, I have been tutoring deaf children.
 They have different needs, and they are different learners.
 I can tell you based on my experiences, though I am not qualified enough…LANGUAGE FIRST; cognitive development is very essential, so it should start at a very early age.

 *How did you appreciate music, especially with your hearing loss?

 After my poly diploma studies, I resumed my percussion studies.
-I obtained ABRSM Grade 6 and 8 in Percussion (with Merit) (within 10 months) in 2017.
-Now I am the member of the Purple Symphony, which is the only inclusive orchestra of talented musicians with or without special needs.
+I obtained ABRSM Grades 6 and 8 in Percussion (with Merit) (within 10 months) in 2017.
+Now I am a member of the Purple Symphony, the only inclusive orchestra of talented musicians with or without special needs.
 I am the only deaf musician there.

 TO BE CONTINUED…